ktrnab/Java-Files/README.md

 # Java Files
-These are the Java files I have coded for Introduction to Java, Java Data Structures, and Software I.
+<i>These are the Java files I have coded for Introduction to Java, Java Data Structures, and Software I. </i>

-<b> The Ohio State University Cooperation, Collaboration, and Professional Ethics Statement </b>
+<b> The Ohio State University Cooperation, Collaboration, and Professional Ethics Statement: </b>
 <hr>

 <b>Generalities</b>